Knoblauchpilze/terrain/README.md

 * [IValueGenerator](src/lib/game/terrain/generator/IValueGenerator.hh) is used to generate the value at a specific lattice point based on a noise and use the `IHasher` interface to consistently produce the same values for the same coordinates.
 * [ILattice](src/lib/game/terrain/lattice/ILattice.hh) allows to generate the noise value at a specific point based on the values at the lattice point surrounding it.
 It reuses a certain value generator and combines these value using some interpolation mechanism and a normalization function to produce noise within a certain range.

-The [Terrain](src/lib/game/terrain/Terrain.hh) class is using a lattice to combine it into a consistent value.
+The [Terrain](src/lib/game/terrain/Terrain.hh) class is using a lattice and combines it into a consistent and persistent pattern.
 It uses layered noise and various frequencies to generate coherent values.

-Finally the [Map](src/lib/game/terrain/Map.hh) class is combining multiple `Terrain` each one representing a certain parameter.
+Finally the [Map](src/lib/game/terrain/Map.hh) class is combining multiple `Terrain`, each one representing a certain parameter.
 For now we define height, moisture and temperature to create several biomes.
 The biomes are defined in the [Type](src/lib/game/terrain/Type.hh) file.

-We tried to keep the classes as generic as possible to maybe handle various kind ofvalues at the lattice points or multiple dimensions for the input point.
+We tried to keep the classes as generic as possible to maybe handle various kind of values at the lattice points or multiple dimensions for the input points.
 This worked to some extent: we can probably pretty easily instantiate a 3d lattice.
 The only issue would be with the testing, which is mostly suited for the 2d case.

 ## Testing

-We have a relatively good set of tests for the value generators and the lattice at least for the 2d case.
+We have a relatively good set of tests for the value generators and the lattices at least for the 2d case.
 The `Terrain` and `Map` classes are not tested at all.

 ## Generation